jddiener/Engine-Control-eTPU/ReadMe.txt

 - fix a stall issue wherein there was a small window of TCR2 values which would result in serious FUEL/SPARK/INJ/KNOCK misbehavior (output signals could fire while re-synchronization still in progress).
+- fix an issue where after synchronization there can be a small phase shift between actual engine angle and reported angle, which remains constant until a re-synchronization occurs.